The 2026 Six Meter International Radio Klub (SMIRK) Contest information is as follows:

 El Paso, TX 79904, USA.

-All logs must be received no later than July 17, 2023.
-Please remember…No Summary Sheet is cause for disqualification!!
+All logs must be received no later than July 20, 2026.
+Please remember...

-All 6 meter operators are encouraged to join SMIRK.
+All 6-meter operators are encouraged to join SMIRK.
 All you have to do is work six SMIRK members on six meters, submit their calls and SMIRK numbers (no qsl's required) and mail, along with $6 (US) check or money order made out to SMIRK:

 SMIRK c/o